-If you don’t let the clot form properly, you can end up with something called dry socket.
+If you don’t let the clot form properly, you can end up with something called a dry socket.
 It can be really painful and you may even be able to see in the hole down to your jaw bone.

 How can you heal from wisdom tooth pain?

-Your dentist will probably tell you to avoid smoking to let the area heal properly and also to keep you from ending up with dry socket.
+Your dentist will probably tell you to avoid smoking to let the area heal properly and also to keep you from ending up with a dry socket.
 You should also avoid any alcoholic beverages for a few days.